-Ammanford Police station, built 1906Dynevor Arms, PantyffynnonAmmanford Station (formally Tirydail)
+Ammanford Police station, built 1906Dynevor Arms, PantyffynnonAmmanford Station (formally Tirydail)h

 ARCHAEOLOGY AND